 The following is a list of startup or private companies working on Quantum Computing.
-More information on these companies will be added as this website is built out.
 Any additions or corrections to this list can be sent to email@example.com.

 1QBit is a software and consulting company that solutions to large and difficult problems, using complex algorithms and software development tools utilizing both classical methods and quantum computers.
 Much of their work involves utilization of quantum annealing hardware.
 1QBit has offices in Vancouver and Waterloo, Canada.

 Founded in 2018 and based in Tokyo, Japan, A*Quantum is a company specializing in quantum computer software.
 They will develop software for both annealing and gate-level machines and collaborate with universities to nurture developers and provide coordination between companies.

 Agnostiq is an enterprise security company building privacy solutions for users of quantum computers.
 The company’s mission is to develop robust security software tailored to NISQ-era devices.
 Their solutions allow users to keep their data and algorithms secure while being processed on the quantum cloud.
 This allows even the most privacy-sensitive users to unlock the benefits of quantum computers without compromising any of their proprietary data or algorithms.
 Agnostiq is based in Toronto, Canada, was founded in August 2018 and is a graduate of the Creative Destruction Lab’s 2018/19 cohort.

 Aliro is a software company focused on providing portable, useful, hardware-agnostic, and noise-aware tools for quantum computation on NISQ devices.
 They are located in Boston, Massachusetts and were formed in the summer of 2019 as a participant in the Venture Incubation Program at the Harvard Innovation Labs.
 Aliro has received initial seed funding from Flybridge Capital Partners.